Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Setting & Story

-A century ago humanity was pushed to the verge of extinction with the sudden appearance of gigantic and mindless humanoid beings known as Titans, who prey on human flesh despite not actually requiring it to sustain themselves.
-As a last resort against the Titans, humanity relocates behind three enormous walls and remain in relative peace for the next hundred years…
+A century ago, humanity was pushed to the verge of extinction with the sudden appearance of gigantic and mindless humanoid beings known as Titans, who prey on human flesh despite not actually requiring it to sustain themselves.
+As a last resort against the Titans, humanity relocates behind three enormous walls and remains in relative peace for the next hundred years…

 And if you think that’s the end of it, our main protagonist Eren Yaeger finds first-hand just how truly monstrous those Titans are when one of them devours his own mother in one of the most shocking and heartbreaking scenes in anime.
 From here on out, Eren, alongside his childhood friends Mikasa and Armin, swears vengeance upon the Titans and joins the human military.